jiajiabodouluo/5143-OpSys-liu/threads.md

    Yes it fixed, we used threading.lock() instead of race condition.
 The downside is the thread3 runs so slowly.

 ## 3.Comment out the join statements at the bottom of the program and describe what happens.##
    If Comment out the join statements, and run the program.
 The two thread are still working after print out “Goodbye from the main program”.
-That means the main program terminates.
+That means the main program terminates before the threadA and threadB.

 ## 4.What happens if you try to Ctrl-C out of the program before it terminates?##
    There is nothing happened.
 Program is still working.